jwittbold/hadoop_streaming_mapreduce/README.md

 For a more verbose log you can uncomment line 3 in ```vehichle_mapreduce.sh```

 This will send all STDOUT and STDERR to the created file ```job_log.txt```.
-I have not included it here as it will reveal local file paths and usernames.
+I have not included it here as it reveals local file paths and usernames.